morris-lab/CellOracle/docs/tutorials/index.rst

 - This tutorial assumes that you have some Python programming experience.
 In particular, we assume you are familiar with Python data science libraries: jupyter, pandas, and matplotlib.

 - Also, this tutorial assume that you are familiar with basic scRNA-seq data analysis.
 In particular, we assume you have some experience of scRNA-seq analysis using `Scanpy and Anndata <https://scanpy.readthedocs.io/en/stable/>`_ , which is a python toolkit for single-cell analysis.
 You can use scRNA-seq data processed with `Seurat <https://satijalab.org/seurat/>`_ .
 But the Seurat data need to be converted into Anndata format in advance to CellOracle analysis.
-See this  `tutorial  <https://xxx.com>`_ for detail.
+See this  `page  <https://morris-lab.github.io/CellOracle.documentation/modules/index.html#command-line-api>`_ for detail.

 - CellOracle provides pre-build base-GRN, and it is not necessary to construct custom base-GRN.
 But if you want to construct custom base-GRN from your scATAC-seq data, we recommend using `Cicero <https://cole-trapnell-lab.github.io/cicero-release/>`_ .
 In this case, please get used to Cicero, basic scATAC-seq data analysis, and TF motif analysis in advance to start constructing base-GRN.